Rush Limbaugh from the Limbaugh Institute for Advanced Conservative Studies meeting and surpassing all audience expectations every day.

 I don't know how they keep their decor, but I'll tell you this.

-This whole this whole business of uh President Obama saying, well, you know, given the extraordinary moral traditions of Judaism, the potential power of empathy that arises out of having gone through such historic hardships that will ultimately give the people of Israel the strength and per ultimately, ultimately, you mean eventually, as though they're not existing with strength and a sense of purpose now.
+This whole business of President Obama saying, well, you know, given the extraordinary moral traditions of Judaism, the potential power of empathy that arises out of having gone through such historic hardships that will ultimately give the people of Israel the strength and ultimately, ultimately, you mean eventually?

-None of what Obama implied about them here is true, that they somehow have to have to summon that.
+None of what Obama implied about them here is true, that they somehow have to summon that.

 That's the reason they still exist today is because they have not fallen apart as a result of all that's happened to them.

-Not only does Louis Farrakhan have something against Israel, he's got something against the Jewish people.
+Not only does Lewis Farrakhan have something against Israel, he's got something against the Jewish people.

-I don't know where Bill Ayers and Bernadine Dorn come down on that, but I do know that they're radicals and they don't like the country, and all the people Obama hung around with at an impressionable age didn't like the country, and most of the people that probably Taught him in college, had their own view of the uh parts of this country that fall short or don't measure up.
+I don't know where Bill Ayers and Bernadine Dorn come down on that, but I do know that they're radicals and they don't like the country, and all the people Obama hung around with at an impressionable age didn't like the country, and most of the people that probably taught him in college had their own view of the parts of this country that fall short or don't measure up.

 His exposure to both the history and the reality of this country has been negative.

-And that's why I think when he's up there today and he's he's just once again harping on how rotten Germany was sixty-five years ago.
+And that's why I think when he's up there today and he's just once you know harping on how rotten Germany was 65 years ago.

 We all know this.